PineAPPL

 pineappl help

-pineappl help convolute
+pineappl help convolve

 For this to work first install the CLI.
 Next, go to your local copy of PineAPPL’s repository and create the man page directory relative to the CLI,